q-viper/SmogDetection-1/PROJECT README.md

 The Sequential model has 3 blocks of CNN layers and one final linear layer.
 In each CNN block we have:
 * Convolution layers of same out filters(32, 32, 64, 64, 128, 128)
 * Filter shape: (3, 3)
-* Activation Function: relu(Rectified Linear Unit)
+* Activation Function: ReLU(Rectified Linear Unit)
 * MaxPooling: pool size(3, 3)
 * BatchNormalization
 * Dropout: 0.25

 The Final block is for linear layers.
 It has:
 * Flatten
-* Dense of out 256 and relu
+* Dense of out 256 and ReLU
 * BatchNormalization
 * Dropout of 0.5
 * Classification layer with sigmoid